gravitational/workshop/k8sprod.md

 hello, world!
 ```

-Kubernetes and Docker have a system of plugins to make sure logs sent to stdout and stderr will get
-collected, forwarded and rotated.
+Kubernetes and Docker have a system of plugins to make sure logs sent to stdout and stderr will get collected, forwarded and rotated.

 **NOTE:** This is one of the patterns of [The Twelve Factor App](https://12factor.net/logs) and Kubernetes supports it out of the box!

-### Production Pattern: Immutable containers
+### Production Pattern: Immutable Containers

-Every time you write something to container's filesystem, it activates [copy on write strategy](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers).
+Every time you write something to a container's filesystem, it activates the [copy-on-write strategy](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers).
+This approach is what makes containers efficient.

+The way it works is, all layers in a Docker image are read-only.
+When a container starts, a thin writable layer is added on top of its other read-only layers.
+Any changes the container makes to the filesystem are stored there and files that do not change never get copied to that writable layer, which makes it as small as possible.

-A new storage layer is created using a storage driver (devicemapper, overlayfs or others).
-In case of active usage,
-it can put a lot of load on storage drivers, especially in case of Devicemapper or BTRFS.
+When an existing file in a container is modified, the storage driver (`devicemapper`, `overlay` or others) performs a copy-on-write operation and copies that file to the writable layer.
+In case of active usage, it can put a lot of stress on a storage driver, especially in case of Devicemapper or BTRFS.

-Make sure your containers write data only to volumes.
-You can use `tmpfs` for small (as tmpfs stores everything in memory) temporary files:
+For write-heavy applications it is recommended to not store data in the container but rather make sure that containers write data only to volumes which are independent of a running container and designed for I/O efficiency.

+For non-persistent data, Kubernetes provides a special volume type called `emptyDir`:

 ```yaml
 apiVersion: v1